khrome/wing-kong/README.md

 Because writing importmaps and maintaining them by hand when you're doing native module development is pointless and infuriating, and the use case for this is super basic: You want to deliver from one or more CDNs on a site that allows file hosting via URL, but does not allow dependency insallation (ex: [gh-pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)) and another which you want to be locally hosted (like a browser test suite or a static local dev server).

-This makes that simple: pulling dependencies, then rendering urls based on the file entry point and passed configuration.
+This makes that simple: pulling dependencies, then rendering importmaps based on your configuration.
+The basic profile & generate runs client + server, though the CL tools only run server side.

 **Waltz in and out like the wind.** (Usage)
 -------------------------------------------